hasktorch/hasktorch/hasktorch/doc/06-linear-regression.md

 initialized using a randomized initialization scheme.
 An iterative optimization is performed such that at each iteration a batch.

+Here is a simple end-to-end example in Hasktorch:

 ```haskell
 module Main where